 5 mm trocar in the left upper quadrant, anterior axillary line (assistant port)

 5 mm trocar in the left upper paramedian midclavicular line (camera port)

 5 mm trocar in the right upper paramedic midclavicular line

 15 mm trocar placed at or just superior and to the right of the umbilicus (should be parallel with the lesser curvature of the stomach)

 Liver retractor placed in the subxiphoid area

-The two 5mm ports on the left side will be used by the assistant, the two right sided ports (15mm and 5mm right paramedian) will be used by the primary surgeon.
-Once all ports are in, and liver is retracted, the patient is placed in reverse Trendelenburg.
+The two 5mm ports on the left side will be used by the assistant, the two right-sided ports (15mm and 5mm right paramedian) will be used by the primary surgeon.
+Once all ports are in, and the liver is retracted, the patient is placed in reverse Trendelenburg.

 2) Mobilization of the greater curvature